EclipseFdn/eclipse.org-research/content/project/robmosys.md

 The [**RobMoSys Academy**](https://robmosys.eu/academy_/) provides a comprehensive set of online training material and tutorials to get familar with the RobMoSys methodology and tools!

-RobMoSys runs from January 2017 - December 2020 and is coordinated by CEA.
+RobMoSys was running from January 2017 to December 2020.

 ## Eclipse Papyrus4Robotics
 [Papyrus4Robotics](https://www.eclipse.org/papyrus/components/robotics/) is a graphical editing tool for robotic applications that complies with the RobMoSys approach.
 It manages complexity of robotics development by supporting composition-oriented engineering of robotics systems and separating the task into multiple tiers executed by different roles.
 It is based on [Eclipse Papyrus](https://www.eclipse.org/papyrus/), an industrial-grade open source Model-Based Engineering tool.
 Eclipse Papyrus has notably been used successfuly in industrial projects and is the base platform for several industrial modeling tools.